abavistwellness.com

 Blue Bird Hibiscus is a moderately growing shrub, attaining a height of 6 to 8 feet and a width of 6 feet.
 This stunning flowering shrub is known for its sizable blossoms, making it an exceptional choice to serve as a captivating backdrop for beds and mixed borders in gardens.

-12.Yellow Butterfly Named for its resemblance to a butterfly, with orange and yellow double flowers.
+Named for its resemblance to a butterfly, yellow flowers.

 Butterfly hibiscus